-When I got my business license many years ago, I wish my college would have made this apart of their curriculum, or someone would have mentored me or taught me this.
+When I got my business license many years ago, I wish my college would have made this a part of their curriculum, or someone would have mentored me or taught me this.
 Instead, like many entrepreneurs, I learned on the fly with lots of trial and error and it took “getting burned” a few times before I learned “the ropes” of being in business for myself.

 About 5 years ago, I thought I was in my “dream job”.
 After working there for a year and a half, the company re-organized and I was not apart of their future plans.
 It was at that moment, I was fed up with not being in control of my destiny and I decided to make a plan to be self-employed.
 It took two years to build up my own clientele while working a full-time day gig.
 Eventually, I was working so many hours I was finally able to go independent.